Ken Osmond: Law enforcement

-In 1970, Osmond joined the Los Angeles Police Department (LAPD) and grew a mustache in an effort to remain relatively anonymous among citizens, although not his co-workers.
+In 1970, Osmond joined the Los Angeles Police Department (LAPD) and grew a mustache in an effort to remain relatively anonymous among citizens, though not among his co-workers.
 He worked as a motorcycle officer.

 On September 20, 1980, Osmond was struck by three bullets while in a foot chase with a suspected car thief.
 He was protected from two of the bullets by his bullet-resistant vest, with the third bullet ricocheting off his belt buckle.
 The shooting was later dramatized in a November 1992 episode of the CBS series Top Cops.
 Osmond applied for a disability pension in 1984, but after an evidentiary hearing in 1986, the Los Angeles Board of Pension Commissioners denied his request by a 4–2 vote.
 Osmond appealed the determination to the Superior Court and in 1988 a judge overturned the Board's denial and awarded Osmond a lifetime pension, and he retired from the force.